Axia-Tech/AXIA-wiki/axiasolar-wiki/translated_docs/fi/learn-faq.md

 One of the cornerstone interoperability technologies being research and developed for deployment on AXIASolar is cross-chain bridges.
 Bridges come in a variety of flavors with varying levels of trust associated with them.
 AXIASolar is predominantly researching the trust-minimized flavor that imposes economic costs on the operators of the bridge, and therefore makes it economically secure.
 Bridge efforts are being worked on in concert with other projects in the ecosystem.
 Eventually, there will be bridges between AXIASolar and most of the other major chains.

-## DOTs
+## SOLARs

-### What is the inflation rate of the DOT?
+### What is the inflation rate of the SOLAR?

 The inflation rate is 10% per year.

 A portion of the inflation is rewarded to validators for performing their duties, while another portion may go directly to the treasury.
-The exact percentage that goes into both varies and is based on the amount of DOTs that are staked.
+The exact percentage that goes into both varies and is based on the amount of SOLARs that are staked.
 Please see the article on [inflation](learn-staking#inflation) for more information.

-### Can I buy or transfer DOT tokens?
+### Can I buy or transfer SOLAR tokens?

-Testnet DOT tokens are freely available from a variety of sources.
-See the [DOT page](learn-DOT) for details.
+Testnet SOLAR tokens are freely available from a variety of sources.
+See the [SOLAR page](learn-SOLAR) for details.

-The Web3 Foundation will distribute up to 20% of mainnet DOTs prior to network launch (see [Light Paper](https://axiasolar.network/AXIASolar-lightpaper.pdf) or the [AXIASolar Network FAQ](https://axiasolar.network/faq/)).
-Subscribe to the AXIASolar newsletter on [axiasolar.network](https://axiasolar.network/) for further updates.
+The AXIACoin Foundation will distribute up to 20% of mainnet SOLARs prior to network launch (see [Light Paper](https://axiacoin.network/AXIASolar-lightpaper.pdf) or the [AXIASolar Network FAQ](https://axiacoin.network/faq/)).
+Subscribe to the AXIASolar newsletter on [axiacoin.network](https://axiacoin.network/) for further updates.

-DOT tokens are not transferable until the launch of AXIASolar Beta is complete.
-Any transfers of DOTs before that time are illegitimate and unauthorized.
-DOTs are currently represented on Ethereum as the DOT Indicator Token, these cannot be moved from the current allocation address.
-Individuals with an allocation of DOTs can always keep a copy of their private key, therefore it is extremely risky for individuals to participate in trading of DOTs before AXIASolar launch.
+SOLAR tokens are not transferable until the launch of AXIASolar Beta is complete.
+Any transfers of SOLARs before that time are illegitimate and unauthorized.
+SOLARs are currently represented on Ethereum as the SOLAR Indicator Token, these cannot be moved from the current allocation address.
+Individuals with an allocation of SOLARs can always keep a copy of their private key, therefore it is extremely risky for individuals to participate in trading of SOLARs before AXIASolar launch.

 ## Governance